jaysay69/jaysayportfolio/README.md

 - Monitor top Partner store pages daily
 - Conduct online research to identify new offers to be added to our partner page
-- Create High quality. accurate description to the new offers database
+- Create a High-quality, accurate description of the new offers database
-- Ensure all uploading offers are categorized and inputted  according to company standards
+- Ensure all uploaded offers are categorized and inputted according to company standards

 #### SEO Assistant
 #### Intechsive | 2020
 ![images (1)](https://github.com/jaysay69/jaysayportfolio/assets/21257104/8882fbdc-f177-49f2-925f-bbb95954b627)

 - Assist the SEO Manager with given tasks
-- My main tasks were SEO Audits, Keyword Research, On-page, and Off-page SEO, Analytics, Indexing
+- My main tasks were SEO Audits, Keyword Research, On-page and Off-page SEO, Analytics, and Indexing

 #### Virtual Assistant
 #### Goabroad Philippines | 2019-2020